Mosquitoes Are Vectors for Diseases

-Mosquito-borne diseases are transferred by a mosquito that has been infected.
-When a mosquito consumes human blood, it also consumes any viruses or parasites present.
+Mosquito-borne illnesses are transferred by a mosquito that has been infected.
+When a mosquito consumes blood, it also consumes any viruses or parasites present.
 Furthermore, the mosquito can transmit these diseases and parasites to the next victim it bites through saliva.
-A ‘mosquito-borne disease’ is any disease transmitted by a mosquito to a animal or human.
+A ‘mosquito-borne disease’ is any disease transmitted by a mosquito to a human or animal.
 Malaria, Dengue, West Nile Virus, Rift Valley Fever, Chikungunya, Snowshoe Hare Virus, Yellow Fever, and Zika are all mosquito-borne illnesses.

 Although it is extremely rare in the United States, over 50% of the world’s population is in danger of contracting the disease.
 The majority of cases are found in Sub-Saharan Africa.
 However, cases have also been identified in South America, South Asia, and other parts of the world.
 Fever, headache, chills, and vomiting are some of the symptoms.
 If you visit a place where malaria is an issue, sleep under an insecticide-treated net and take anti-malaria medication.